-A beautiful front lawn ensures happy buyers, but can often be difficult for winter lawns.
-If you live in a warmer climate, trimming the grass, pruning the bushes, clearing the lawn of fallen leaves and de-weeding can make your home beautiful.
+A beautiful front lawn can be difficult to see in winter.
+If you live in a warmer climate, trimming the grass, pruning the bushes, clearing the lawn of fallen leaves and weeding can make your abode beautiful.
 Decorating the landscaping with colored mulch or gravel can spruce up plant beds and help keep weeds at bay.
-If you live in a colder climate look to shoveling snow and keeping all walkways clear.
-Instead of focusing on the lawn look to colorful potted evergreen plants or artificial shrubs that will add distinction to your front entry.Continue to 3 of 3 below.
+If you live in a colder climate, look to shoveling snow and keeping all walkways clear.
+Instead of focusing on the grass, choose colorful potted evergreen plants or artificial shrubs to add distinction to your front entry.

-Greet Guests with a Welcoming Front Porch
+Have a Welcoming Front Porch

-Spruce Up the Exterior Façade of your Home
+Spruce up the Exterior Façade of Your Home